aalicc/HyPlantBox/README.md

     - Install CONTROLLINO boards
 4. Open state_machine.ino
 5. Download and install ‘DFRobot_PH.h’ library from: https://github.com/DFRobot/DFRobot_PH
-6. Check if other libraries specified in the code are installed on your computer
+6. Check if other libraries specified in the code are installed on your computer (usually they're istalled together with Arduino software)
 7. Run state_machine.ino